wecodemore/wpstarter/docs/02-Environment-Variables.md

 Sometime it might be desirable to bypass this WP Starter check and there's a way to accomplish that via the `skip-db-check` setting.
-Learn more about configuration in the _"WP-Starter-Configuration"_ chapter.
+Learn more about that in the _"WP-Starter-Configuration"_ chapter.

 ### WordPress Configuration